 Example: Marcus and Sam decide to share the care of their mother on a regular monthly rotating basis.
 Given that their mother is receiving care and attention on a daily basis, and that all other eligibility criteria have been met, Marcus and Sam are entitled to share 100% of the CA rate.

-Temporary cessation of care provisions must be accessed where the care receiver is not in the care of the 2 carers under the shared care arrangement.
+Temporary cessation of care provisions must be accessed where the care receiver is not in the care either of the 2 carers under the shared care arrangement.

 Example: Jack and Mary are separated, but share the care of their daughter Jill, who has a disability.
 They also share the CA. Jill lives with her mother from Sunday to Wednesday and with her father Thursday to Saturday.
 Jack has to go away for work for a week leaving on Monday and returning the following Monday.
 Jill stays with her grandmother for the Thursday to Saturday that Jack would normally care.
 Because Jack would normally care for 3 days (Thursday to Saturday) of the week that he is away and Mary is not providing the care, both Jack and Mary must use 3 temporary cessation of care days.